deltaDAO/mvg-portal/content/pages/privacy/en.md

 Your wallet address and name are stored permanently on our metadata cache.

-## 4.5 History table
+## 4.5 Transaction overview

-The history table of our portal demonstrator is a transparency tool that you can use to overview your transactions relating to our portal demonstrator.
-When you use the history table, we collect your wallet address.
+The transaction overview in your profile is a transparency tool that you can use to overview your transactions relating to our portal demonstrator.
+When you visit your profile, we collect your wallet address.
 Then we retrieve the respective and relevant transactions stored on the Gaia-X testnet (more precisely, from the metadata cache) and organize them in a table.

 **Purpose:**